soemone/CRUx-Induction-tasks/vm-calc/README.md

 // And once passed, c is evaluvated c(3, 4,):
 // Yes, you may have an extra comma at the end

-// Now arrays are partially complete
+// Now, we have reached arrays

 // You can declare them:
 let arr = [1, 2, 3, 4];
 // You can have an array inside an array.
 I don't care